How AR is Transforming the Retail Experience

 Recently there have been AR solution created which allows users to try on simulated cosmetics, thus causing increases in sales.
 They use photo-realistic makeup simulation with dynamic lighting along with photo-realistic hair color and style simulation.
 Examples of such technologies include Modiface and YouCam which are facial-mapping AR solutions that let users see how they would look in different makeup and hair colors.
 Users can also share these AR images on social media.

 The AR solutions mentioned above can improve overall conversion rates, but also they may be easier to build.
 Earlier this month, Apple unveiled its ARkit 2.0 at the company’s Worldwide Developers Conference.
 Apple said that the newest version of their AR development platform makes apps easier to build, but more importantly, thanks to the support of such major brands as Apple, will promote further AR experimentation, development and deployment.
-If you would like more information on estimating the cost of developing the technologies mentioned above, you can find it here.
+If you would like more information on estimating the cost of developing the technologies mentioned above, you can find it following the link.

 AR Solutions for Fashion Retailers